Bear's Hump overlooks Waterton Village and Lakes in Waterton Lakes National Park, Alberta.

 Vistas from the edge of the Bear's Hump cliff face are awe-inspiring and enhanced by early morning sun.
 Time is taken to thoroughly enjoy the experience.

-The return hike from Bear's Hump begins on the same route used for ascent.
+The return hike from Bear's Hump is via the same route used for ascent.

 On departure from Bear's Hump, a couple with their dog take our place and on the way down less than a dozen people are hiking to the top.
 By noon the trail will be very busy in both directions.
 Bear's Hump overlook will be crowded throughout the afternoon and evening in spite of the heat on the rock.